flare-foundation/governance-proposals/STP/STP_10.md

 The Flare Time Series Oracle (FTSO) provides decentralized price feeds for the Flare network through a system of data providers who submit price data for various crypto assets.
 Currently, the FTSO only supports direct price feeds for assets that maintain significant trading volume on centralized exchanges.
-These feeds are supplied by Flare’s network of data providers.
+These feeds are supplied by Flare's network of data providers.

 However, the system has limited support for custom types of data feeds such as Liquid Staked Tokens (LSTs), Liquid Restaked Tokens (LRTs), and more generally, feeds of an arbitrary time-series nature.
 This proposal and its counterpart [FIP.13](../FIP/FIP_13.md) seek to extend the FTSO by implementing *Custom Feeds* - a new category of feeds that derive their values through custom logic encoded in on-chain smart contracts.

-Custom Feeds will be made available through the same interface as FTSO’s block-latency feeds i.e. through the long-term support (LTS) `FtsoV2Interface` contract.
+Custom Feeds will be made available through the same interface as FTSO's block-latency feeds i.e. through the long-term support (LTS) `FtsoV2Interface` contract.
 Their implementation does not require any modification to the FTSO data provider client logic, nor to dApps integrating the FTSO.
 Furthermore, there is no token inflation allocated to Custom Feeds.

 The implementation of Custom Feeds will significantly enhance DeFi capabilities across the Flare network.
 Lending and borrowing protocols will gain the ability to accurately value custom assets as collateral, while risk management systems will benefit from reliable price data for liquidation mechanisms, all of which will be served by the familiar FTSO on-chain interface.
 This represents a significant expansion to the FTSO's core functionality, with substantial expansion in the amount and type of data the FTSO can support.
-As such, a governance vote is required due to the proposal’s far-reaching implications for the Flare network.
+As such, a governance vote is required due to the proposal's far-reaching implications for the Flare network.

 ## 2. Technical Description